 There is no question in my mind, after years of experience representing ERISA claimants, that the ability to sandbag the claimant with a new medical opinion that he/she cannot refute, or a new plan provision to rely upon that he/she cannot counter, is a prized device in the disability claims industry.
+Recently, we had a client with a limited period of depression-for which she was seeking a limited period of benefits.
+She submitted her documents and the insurer surveilled her eating lunch.
+They sandbagged her with a psychiatrist's review of that video.
+The same psychiatrist called my client's doctors and then lied about his attempts to contact them.
+We had to litigate to get my client her benefits, which resulted in her ultimately getting less than she was due.
 The final rule needs to be kept in place to prevent this behavior from stamping out otherwise meritorious disability claims.